ige-calcul/public-docs/docs/clusters/Tools/micromamba.md

 micromamba install ipykernel  -c conda-forge
 ```

-Then make the env available
+Then make the environment "myenv" available under the name "My First  Env"

 ```bash
 python -m ipykernel install --name myenv --prefix=/home/$USER/.local --display-name "My First  Env"
 ```

-Restart your jupyter notebook and you will be able to choose your environment among others available environments
+Restart your jupyter notebook and you will be able to choose your environment among other available environments